 But then once I hit 55, I was pretty hooked and ended up applying to about 80 by the time break was over.
 It probably made a difference that I was bored at home and most of my friends now live in different cities – I can’t confidently say that I would have put in the same amount of time if I had fun alternatives available.

 After that point, and once I got back to school, I only applied to about 1 or 2 a week, and only if the job was particularly interesting to me.
 I definitely slowed down the applications upon returning to school, but I also started getting interview invitations so the work continued, just in a different form.

 Since returning to school, I’ve had about 2 interviews a week.
-It’s been chaotic but I’ve become so comfortable with them and gotten a good sense of what answers and questions receive great responses from interviewers – so it’s actually become a fun process and I get really excited for the interviews now.
+It has been chaotic but I’ve become so comfortable with them and gotten a good sense of common questions and the types of answers that receive great responses from interviewers – so it’s actually become a fun process and I get really excited for the interviews now.
 That excitement makes the interview more fun for both the interviewer and myself, thereby creating a positive cycle.

 KMB: How do you balance your job search with school work?

 JC: If I’m being super honest, I have probably put less time into reading/schoolwork lately.
 In my mind, I think I’m getting more real life value out of the application processes and interviews and I’m now much more confident in my own interviewing abilities.
 That said, this decision of time allocation is something that each student should probably make for themselves depending on their own assessment of “bang for buck”.
 For me, this is just a better investment of my time but that might not be true for everyone, particularly if stellar grades are more important to them.